NaNifer/NaNarWord-word-game/README.md

    }
 }
 ```

-​##### Displaying the WordBank Modal
+##### Displaying the Word Bank Modal

-Our team saved all of the dynamically displayed content into a vairable called defArray, which grabs its data from the grabWordDef function.
-The saved array allowed us to use the information both in the endGame function, as well as the WordBank Modal once one of the word buttons are clicked.
-Here is an example of how easy it made it to append in the modal:
+Our team saved all of the dynamically created elements for the word information data into a variable called `defArray`; `defArray` receives its data from the `grabWordDef()` function.
+The saved array allowed us to use the created elements both in the `endGame()` function for displaying word data after gameplay, and the WordBank Modal when one of the word buttons is clicked.
+Here is an example of how easy it made it to append in the "Word Bank" modal:

 ```js
 // Calls on definition and displays modal